The Tools to Deliver

 From its simplicity and cost to its theme customizations and SEO plugins for ultimate web traffic, WordPress is the software everyone wants, even if they don’t know it yet.
 While the benefits to WordPress are numerous, there are five advantages the CMS offers that far outweigh the rest.

-Free and Premium Themes
+Free & Premium Themes

 WordPress offers thousands of free themes to choose from.
 Even if you don’t have web development or design experience, you can create a site that looks intricate, yet is easy to use.
 Without any knowledge of code, you have complete control over the the theme’s colors and other settings, such as layout and default font.
 If you ever decide to give your site a makeover and change themes, you won’t have to worry about losing your content.
 A theme only changes the look of your website: the colors, the layout, etc. Your published content will stay the same.

 Free themes are great for those with little web experience.
 Content and images can be inserted into the theme like puzzle pieces.
 However, WordPress also offers a premium plan.
 Although you must pay for this plan, you have more control over a chosen theme’s style, layout, and overall appearance.
-As with so much in WordPress, you do not need any knowledge of code.
+As with so much in the CMS, you do not need any knowledge of code.
 However, experience with CSS is highly recommended (Although WordPress does have a strong CSS support system.
 This is another reason why, as we note later, so many companies are choosing the platform to power their sites).

 Those who are really experienced in tech can create their own themes using the WordPress API, either for their own site or for the benefit of others by sharing it in WordPress’s Theme Repository.